Tax Provisions Affecting Illinois divorce cases

 I am divorced and the “custodial” parent.
 The divorce judgment does not address who can claim the children as exemptions.
 Can I claim the children as exemptions?

-Can I still claim the tax exemption if I signed IRS Form 8332?
+Can I still claim the under age 17 child tax credit if I signed IRS Form 8332?

-No. IRS Form 8332 is a statement by the primary residential parent releasing the exemption.
-If the primary residential parent signs Form 8332, then only the non residential parent can claim the personal exemption for the child.
+No. IRS Form 8332 is a statement by the primary residential parent releasing the exemption—and likely with it the under age 17 child tax credit.
+It is likely the case that if the primary residential parent signs Form 8332, then only the non residential parent can claim the child tax credit.

-Can I claim the tax exemption if the marital settlement agreement or the divorce judgment gives the exemption to my spouse?
+Can I claim the tax credit if the marital settlement agreement or the divorce judgment gives the exemption to my spouse?

 What is the Child tax credit?

-The child tax credit is a $1,000 credit against the tax owed.
+The child tax credit is a $2,000 credit against the tax owed.
 It is available to parents with children under 17.
-The child tax credit is now set to sunset in 2012.

 Can I claim the child tax credit?

 Yes.
-However, you must also claim the exemption for the child.
+But through to 2017 you must also claim the exemption for the child.

 As the custodial parent, what other tax credits might I qualify?